4d/docs/docs/API/file.md

 The `.create( )` function <!-- REF #file.create().Summary -->creates a file on disk according to the properties of the `File` object<!-- END REF -->.

-If necessary, the function creates the folder hierachy as described in the [<!-- INCLUDE document.platformPath -->](#platformpath) or [<!-- INCLUDE document.path -->](#path) properties.
+If necessary, the function creates the folder hierachy as described in the [platformPath](#platformpath) or [path](#path) properties.
 If the file already exists on disk, the function does nothing (no error is thrown) and returns false.

 **Returned value**